Report requirements

 F4 Legends must not cover up plots or obscure results.

-F5 Labels in legends should be descriptive names (text) or symbols (math) and should not be code variables (e.g., with underscores).
+F5 Labels in legends, axes, or tables should be descriptive names (text) or symbols (math) and should not be code variables (e.g., with underscores).

 F6 Figure captions must be written as one or more complete sentences that follow the same rules for grammar and punctuation as everything else.

-F7 Plots should not have titles — descriptions should go in captions or subcaptions.
+F7 Plots should not have titles — descriptions should go in captions, subcaptions, or legends.

 F9 The caption of a figure must be underneath the figure rather than above the figure.